Jakob Holm Hansen

 Assess vulnerability or incident likelihood

 Vulnerability assessments are also an ISO 27005 recommendation.
 These can be time-consuming to conduct, but luckily there are resources that can help.
 The Cloud Security Alliance (again) has a STAR registry that documents the security controls provided by various cloud-computing providers.
-All the providers in the registry has carried out self-assessments based on a control matrix from CSA.
+All the providers in the registry have carried out self-assessments based on a control matrix from CSA.
 You can find the Cloud Security Alliance STAR Registry here.

 Combining BIA and likelihood into risks